Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

-To compare our results with other studies, Fig.~\ref{fig:mine.png} presents the derived MZR for galaxies based on both simulations and observations, covering a stellar mass range from $M_{\star}\approx 10^{2.5}\Msun$ to $10^{8.5} \Msun$.
-Observed galaxies are depicted in grey: circles denote UFDs and dwarf galaxies in the LG compiled by \cite{McConaachie2012}, while squares represent only MW UFDs reported by \cite{Fu2023}.
-Simulated galaxies from cosmological simulations are shown in various colors and symbols.
-An increasing trend with rising stellar mass is evident in the classical dwarf regime ($M_{\star} \geq \rm 10^{5} \Msun$), showing alignment between observations and simulations.
-However, this correlation weakens for observed UFD galaxies that formed most of their stars before reionization, exhibiting a plateau rather than an increasing trend.
-Explaining this observed plateau has been challenging in theoretical work (e.g., \citealp{Jeon2017, Wheeler2019, Agertz2020, Prgomet2022, Jeon2021a, Applebaum2021, Sanati2023}), which shows that smaller-mass UFDs tend to have significantly lower average metallicity ($\rm \langle[Fe/H]\rangle \lesssim -3$).
+When comparing the results, an increasing trend with stellar mass is evident in the classical dwarf regime ($M_{\star} \geq \rm 10^{5} \Msun$), showing alignment between observations and simulations.
+However, this correlation weakens for observed UFD galaxies, exhibiting a plateau rather than an increasing trend.
+Explaining this observed plateau has been challenging in theoretical work (e.g., \citealp{Jeon2017, Wheeler2019, Agertz2020, Prgomet2022, Jeon2021a, Applebaum2021, Sanati2023}), which shows that smaller-stellar mass UFDs tend to have significantly lower average metallicity ($\rm \langle[Fe/H]\rangle \lesssim -3$).

 Some possible explanations have been suggested, including a metallicity-dependent IMF (e.g., \citealp{Prgomet2022}) or the consideration of Pop III star formation (e.g., \citealp{Sanati2023}).
 However, theoretical work still tends to show tension in the UFD regime, with overall $\rm \langle[Fe/H]\rangle$ values being 0.5-2.0 dex lower than observed values.
-This discrepancy is intriguing given the current ability to simulate UFD galaxies more realistically with exceptionally high resolutions ($m_{\rm gas}\approx20-100 \Msun$).
+This discrepancy is intriguing given the current ability to simulate UFD galaxies more realistically with high resolutions ($m_{\rm gas}\approx20-100 \Msun$).
 Meanwhile, the observed plateau for UFDs might be due to tidal effects, as most of them are satellites of massive host galaxies (MW, M31), which could reduce their stellar mass without altering the average metallicity.
-However, utilizing cosmological simulations, \cite{Applebaum2021} found no significant difference in the average metallicity of simulated UFDs when comparing those with and without the host galaxy effect.
+However, utilizing cosmological simulations, \cite{Applebaum2021} found no significant differences in the metallicity of simulated UFDs when comparing those with and without the host galaxy effect.